srilakshmihs/Hire-At-Ease/README.md

 ## npm install
 > Clone this repository using [https://github.com/srilakshmihs/Hire-At-Ease.git](https://github.com/srilakshmihs/Hire-At-Ease.git).
 To install all the dependecies required run the following command `npm install`

-### Make sure u visit config.js file resided in config folder and edit the value of Mongo Uri.
+### Make sure you visit config.js file resided in config folder and edit the value of Mongo Uri.

 ## npm start
 > To run the application use the command `npm start`

-## For any furthur more queries mail us at [teamhire.ease@gmail.com]teamhire.ease@gmail.com.
+## For any furthur more queries mail us at [teamhire.ease@gmail.com](teamhire.ease@gmail.com).

 ## Thank you!